 On the other hand, starting watts (or surge watts) are the extra burst of power needed for just a few seconds to start up appliances with motors.
 Your refrigerator, air conditioner, sump pump, and well pump all require a significant jolt of energy to get their motors turning.
 This initial demand for power is much higher than what they need to simply keep running.
 You have to account for both types of wattage.
 If you only plan for the running watts, your generator might not have enough power to handle the initial surge, which could cause it to overload or fail to start your essential equipment.
 A proper residential standby generator installation always begins with getting this calculation right.

-Why Starting Watts Are Critical for Sizing
+Why Starting Watts Matter Most

 The main reason starting watts are so critical is that they can be two to three times higher than an appliance’s running watts.
 Forgetting to account for this initial power demand is one of the most common generator sizing mistakes.
 If your generator can’t meet that peak demand, it won’t be able to start your large appliances.
 Imagine a power outage on a hot day—you need to be sure your generator can handle the surge from your air conditioner kicking on.
 An undersized generator can leave you without power for your most important systems right when you need them most.